 "Maduro's campaign promise is ‘vote for me on May 20 and I will resolve the economic situation.'
-The problem is, you know, he promised the same thing last July after the national Constituent Assembly elections, yet they didn't take measures.
+The problem is, you know, he promised the same thing last July after the National Constituent Assembly elections, yet they didn't take measures.
 They're very risk-averse.
-But perhaps with this election, if they win the presidential election, they'll have won the mayoral elections, they would have won the governorship elections, there's no more elections they could possibly have, they can't continued to kick the can down the road and they will really need to take decisive economic measures."
+But perhaps with this election, if they win the presidential election, they'll have won the mayoral elections, they would have won the governorship elections, there are no more elections they could possibly have, they can't continue to kick the can down the road and they will really need to take decisive economic measures."

 Koerner noted that ahead of May 20, Maduro had signed deals with Turkey to import food and that a victory would likely solidify the confidence of countries like China and Russia that could provide Venezuela with important investment and trade deals.